Stop Treating Churn Myopically; It's a Game of Inches

 But by making the fight for survival and against churn a game of inches, you turn it from a giant problem into a tiny one.
 All you have to do it fight churn one inch at a time and you'll survive.

-If we just get our onboarding right, everyone will stop churning.
+If we just get our customer onboarding right, everyone will stop churning.
 If we just get our customer success team humming everyone will stop churning.
 If we just build this new feature, watch this metric, acquire this customer... everyone will stop churning.

 There is no silver bullet.
 Each customer churns for an entirely different reason.
 If you get your onboarding spot on, you'll stop somechurn.
 But there will be customers who get through your onboarding just fine, only to be stopped and churn out later down the line.
 Building features, making a great CS hire, getting the right customers—all of these will help, but none alone will solve.
 Each is just an inch in the right direction.

 MRR Churn or User Churn isn't a single function you can optimize for.
 Instead, it is discretized.
 There are individual components spread throughout your product and company that each cause churn alone, or build up together over time to make customers choose churn.

 You can think of these under two large umbrellas: active churn and passive churn.